Work

-William Watson
+William R. Watson

-Associate Professor, Director of Purdue Center for Serious Games and Learning in Virtual Environments
+Professor, Director of Purdue Center for Serious Games and Learning in Virtual Environments

 Learning Design and TechnologyCurriculum and Instruction

-With a background in computer information and technology, Dr. Watson’s experiences teaching undergraduates fresh out of high school led him to transition to the field of education, where his initial focus on educational video games as a form of engaging instruction expanded into how technology can be used to leverage the realization of a new paradigm of education – one focused on personalized learning.
+With a background in computer information and technology, Dr. Bill Watson’s experiences teaching undergraduates fresh out of high school led him to transition to the field of education, where his initial focus on educational video games as a form of engaging instruction expanded into how technology can be used to leverage the realization of a new paradigm of education – one focused on personalized learning.
 He collaborated on the design of Purdue’s digital badges platform, Passport, which has was featured in the Chronicle of Higher Education, the New York Times, Campus Technology, and U.S. News and World Report.
 The Director of the Purdue Center for Serious Games and Learning in Virtual Environments, he was nominated and selected as one of the Center for Digital Education’s Top 30 Technologists, Transformers, and Trailblazers for 2015 and gave a TedXPurdueU talk in 2014 describing the new paradigm.

 Watch it here: https://youtu.be/Z9dt5qlgO24